regis-leray/wh-permissions/mapping-dsl.md

 #### Simple expression

-A "Simple expression" can be a hardcoded value or a JSON path:
+A "Single expression" can be a hardcoded value or a JSON path:
 ```
 expr = "this is a hardcoded value!"
 ```